pbamotra/website/content/blog/2018-02-06-making-typescript-packages-javascript-friendly/index.md

-+++
+---
-title = "Making Typescript packages JavaScript friendly" description = "Everyone assumes that Typescript packages are backwards compatible with JavaScript by default, but importing won't always work exactly how you think."
+title: "Making Typescript packages JavaScript friendly"
+description: "Everyone assumes that Typescript packages are backwards compatible with JavaScript by default, but importing won't always work exactly how you think."
-[taxonomies]
-tags = ["javascript", "typescript", "beginner"]
-+++
+date: 2018-02-06
+tags:
+  - "javascript"
+  - "typescript"
+  - "beginner"
+---

 I don't know about you, but when I first started using Typescript it was an absolute game changer for me.
 Even for simple projects, where I'd be writing less than 100 lines of JavaScript, I'd always opt-in to using Typescript instead.